Pancake Bean Bag: easy DIY pancake bean bags, perfect for Pancake Tuesday celebrations, or Pancakes and Pjamas parties. Fun toy food for kids too.

 Happy Pancake Day!
 We’re having a few friends over for pancakes tonight, and I thought it might be fun to make a little pancake flipping game for us to play.
-I made this simple pancakes with some felt and some left over dry beans.
+I made this simple pancake bean bag with some felt and some left over dry beans.

 - light brown felt

 - dry beans

 I cut out two matching ovals to make the pancakes -a front and a back, from light brown felt.
 I made mine big enough to fit in a small, real frying pan for our flipping game, but if you were playing it with really little ones, you might make them a little smaller, so they’d fit in a toy frying pan.

 Next, I cut out a piece to be the syrup from a yellowish-brown piece of felt, and then a small rectangle of butter from some yellow felt.

 I stitched them together by hand with a blanket stitch.
 Make sure to start with stitching the butter to the syrup piece, then the syrup to the top pancake piece, before finally stitching the two pancake pieces together.